pythonindia/inpycon-blog/content/blog/2020/thank-you-reviewers.md

 ### Kuldeep Rishi

 Kuldeep is a husband, traveller and a software engineer working on building a hyper-scale social engagement platform at Disney+Hotstar for millions of users around the world.
-He likes to automate repetitive things and solve complex problems with simple solutions to make life easier for others.
+Kuldeep likes to automate repetitive things and solve complex problems with simple solutions to make life easier for others.

 [Twitter](https://twitter.com/kuldeeprishi)